 It may take many years for your annual energy savings to equal the cost of your new system, but your savings should offset at least some of the expense.

-Meanwhile, you’ll be toasty in winter, cool in the summer, and have better air quality inside your home.
+Meanwhile, you’ll be living in comfort— toasty in winter, cool in the summer, and with better air quality inside your home.

-To get started, check out what the best personal loans are to ensure that you know the best option for you before discover what personal loan rates you qualify for without hurting your credit score.
-You’ll receive competing offers from a number of top lenders within minutes.
-You can then easily compare lenders side-by-side to find your best option.
+A good place to start is checking out the best personal loans.
+Then, discover what personal loan rates you qualify for without hurting your credit score.
+You’ll receive competing offers from a number of top lenders and banks within minutes.
+After that, you can easily compare lenders side-by-side to find your best option.